 The Dutch contribution

 The Dutch brought new ideas and styles.
 Some started restaurants and cafés which served continental food, good coffee and wine.
-Others contributed in art, design, photography, and sports from netball (Yvonne van Willering) to rowing (Eric Verdonk).
-Today some 100,000 New Zealanders are believed to have Dutch blood.
+Others contributed in art, design, photography, and sports from netball (Yvonne Willering) to rowing (Eric Verdonk).
+Today more than 100,000 New Zealanders have Dutch blood.